BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

-and moreover the functor $\rat_X\colon \MHM(X)\rightarrow \Perv(X)$ is faithful.
-We will make light use of the larger category of monodromic mixed Hodge modules $\MMHM(X)$ considered in \cite{KS2,QEAs}, which is defined to be the Serre quotient $\mathscr{B}_X/\mathscr{C}_X$, of two full subcategories of $\MHM(X\times\AAA{1})$.
-Here, $\mathscr{B}_X$ is the full subcategory containing those objects for which the cohomology mixed Hodge modules are locally constant, away from the origin, when restricted to $\{x\}\times\AAA{1}$ for each $x\in X$.
-The category $\mathscr{C}_X$ is the full subcategory containing those $\mathcal{F}$ for which such restrictions have globally constant cohomology sheaves.
+Let $\FX$ continue to denote a locally finite type Artin stack.
+We will make light use of the larger category of monodromic mixed Hodge modules $\MMHM(\FX)$ considered in \cite{KS2,QEAs}, which is defined to be the Serre quotient $\mathscr{B}_\FX/\mathscr{C}_\FX$, of two full subcategories of $\MHM(\FX\times\AAA{1})$.
+Here, $\mathscr{B}_\FX$ is the full subcategory containing those objects for which the cohomology mixed Hodge modules are locally constant, away from the origin, when restricted to $\{x\}\times\AAA{1}$, for each $x\in \FX$ a closed point.
+The category $\mathscr{C}_\FX$ is the full subcategory containing those $\mathcal{F}$ for which such restrictions have globally constant cohomology sheaves.